flaab/picara-php-framework/README.md

 - Supports has_one, has_many, belongs_to and has_and_belongs_to_many relationships
 - Model relationships are inferred from table names or declared in the model config files
 - Built-in full-text search engine, capable of navigating relationships to produce results
+- Built-in and customisable Admin Site with super users, staff and read-only users
 - YAML Lang file support for multi-language sites
-- Automatic and customizable Admin Site
 - Model and Controller callbacks
 - Comprehensive scaffolding